Manabi Bandyopadhyay

-Manabi Bandyopadhyay (born 1964/1965) is the first openly transgender Indian college principal.
+Manabi Bandyopadhyay (born 1964 or 1965) is the first openly transgender Indian college principal.

 Career

 Bandyopadhyay served as an associate professor of Bengali and philosophy at Vivekananda Satobarshiki Mahavidyalaya.

 She became the Principal of Krishnagar Women's College on 7 June 2015 after a decade of struggling against patriarchy and convoluted notions regarding the third gender.
 Unlike men who would have applied for the same post, and women, who would have been appointed earlier, she had to garner support by projecting her career spanning over 16 years as a teacher, made possible by the intervention of the Chief Minister of West Bengal, Mamata Banerjee.

 Writing

 She has written several books in the Bengali literature, and a biography, A Gift of Goddess Lakshmi, which was co-authored by Jhimli Mukherjee Pandey.
 She runs India's first transgender magazine, Abomanob which is now an annual magazine which runs for more than 26 years.